Besides the cyclotron and hotcells, there are many resources available for use in the Facility.

 In the QC room:

 A Captus NaI(Tl) based thyroid system with integrated multi-channel analyzer provides for Radionuclidic purity determination.
 A Capintec CRC-15 allows for determination of half-life.
 Also, within this space is a Canberra liquid scintillator system and an independent and separate Cobra gamma-counter.
-Analytical balances, vortexers, and other standard chemistry equpment are also available.
+Analytical balances, vortexers, an autoclave, and other standard chemistry equipment are also available.
 There are multiple color laser printers and permanently wall mounted hand and foot Geiger counter systems.
 The Facility also has a supply of portable GM and ion chambers for radiation protection.

 All critical systems: HPLC, TLC, GC, water treatment, vacuum, house compressed air, etc. are under service contracts and are validated and certified.